zmeulDev/valero/README.md

-Here’s a **README.md** structure for your project, which summarizes everything we’ve implemented so far and gives an overview of the application structure:

----

-# Valero - Article Sharing Platform
+# Valero - Bloging Platform

 Valero is an open-source article-sharing platform built with **Laravel 11** and **Livewire**.
 It allows users to create, edit, and share blog-style articles with features such as categories, images, and galleries.
 The admin interface includes full CRUD operations for managing articles, categories, and a modal-based category creation interface.